thierryc/vanilla-javascript-boilerplate/README.md

 "Simplicity is the ultimate sophistication."

+This repository contains my work in progress boilerplate.

 This is a modern and simple boilerplate for Vanilla JavaScript projects.
 It is based on the latest version of ECMAScript (ES2020) and provides support for ES6 and ES7 features out of the box.

 ## Features